 - Supplements containing Milk Thistle are generally considered a standard of care in the treatment of some types of liver disease.

 - Since some of these botanicals may be toxic when used at inappropriate doses, it is imperative that veterinary botanical medicine be practiced only by licensed veterinarians who have been educated in veterinary botanical medicine.
+Safe dosing of herbal medications is just as important as safe dosing of prescription medications.

 - Veterinarians may elect to pursue formal training in veterinary botanical/herbal medicine outside of the standard veterinary school curriculum.
 You may search for a Certified Veterinary Herbalist at www.vbma.org.